 Ask the right questions

-Regardless of whether a recruiter is legitimate or not, you should always ask questions when discussing a role.
-However, this is especially important if you suspect you're being targeted by a job recruiter scam.
+Regardless of whether a recruiter is legitimate, you should always ask questions when discussing a job role.
+This is especially important if you suspect you're being targeted by a job recruiter scam.
 Don't shy away from checking their credentials and asking questions about their experience, contact information and company.

 Good questions to ask in this situation include: